quantanhoi/Recipe_Book_API/README.md

 USE fwe_rezeptBuch
 ```

-now you can paste the whole sql script to create the schemas
+##Copy and Paste everything in full.sql in querry to create the schema

 Example of getting Ingredient Name, Beschreibung, Amount and Unit from a specific Recipe
 ```
 select z.name, z.Beschreibung, ia.amount, ia.unit  from Zutat z